Janne Myrdal: 2023 Legislative Session

 Mydral introduced SCR 4013, which tightened the North Dakota constitutional initiative process, and was passed 44-3.

-Myrdal faced criticism when Reverend Dr. Leanne Simmons was praying over the Senate on February 8 when Senators Michael Wobbema (R-Valley City) and Janne Myrdal (R-Edinburg) turned their backs to her while she was saying “Creator of the universe and all people therein, You who formed humankind in Your image, placing them in this world in all their diversity — differing colors, genders, races, ethnicities and language.
-We praise You for the splendor of Your creation and the love that motivated Your hand on this Earth,”.
+Myrdal faced criticism when Reverend Dr. Leanne Simmons was praying over the Senate on February 8; Senators Myrdal and Michael Wobbema (R-Valley City) turned their backs to her while she was saying “Creator of the universe and all people therein, You who formed humankind in Your image, placing them in this world in all their diversity — differing colors, genders, races, ethnicities and language.
+We praise You for the splendor of Your creation and the love that motivated Your hand on this Earth”.
 Myrdal told KFR-TV S: “People lobbying from the prayer pulpit is something we don't believe in.”

 Family

-Since 1994, she is married to Mark Myrdal (b.
+Since 1994, she has been married to Mark Myrdal (b.
 1954), a farmer in Edinburg, North Dakota, who is of Norwegian descent.
 They married at Skien, Telemark, Norway and have three children.